 Crumbl states they do not have any plans to create gluten-free cookies so if we want to join the fun, we will have to make our own!

 If you know me, you know I love a good copycat recipe!
-I've made Cheez-its, Hawaiian Rolls, and even some restaurant favorites!
+I've made gluten-free Cheez-its crackers, gluten-free Hawaiian Rolls, and even a gluten-free broccoli cheddar soup that's better than Panera!
 So when I saw these delicious looking cookies, I knew I had to try and recreate them!

 This gluten-free crumbl sugar cookie recipe is so easy to make and requires no chill time!
 It features a no-roll, drop style sugar cookie that is tender and buttery.
 You can whip up the cookie dough in about 15 minutes.
 The pink almond icing is quick and easy to whip up, too!